Mikhail22/drag-scroll--autohotkey/README.md

 ### Run the script

-Run the `mouse-scroll-run.ahk`, it will run other two scripts.
+Run the [mouse-scroll-run.ahk](mouse-scroll-run.ahk), it will run other two scripts.
 To close the app, manually close tray icons of both scripts.
-If you want it to start automatically at startup, copy-paste shortcut of the `mouse-scroll-run.ahk` into the "startup" folder.
+If you want it to start automatically at startup, copy-paste shortcut of the [mouse-scroll-run.ahk]() into the "startup" folder.

 Press and hold the right mouse button to scroll - faster movement will scroll more.